Quest2GM/RRT_Playground/README.md

 ## Results
 ### RRT
 At each iteration, a point is sampled within a given search radius, and then is connected to the closest node in the tree.
-Process terminates when the goal is found.
+The process terminates when the goal is found.
 RRTs are probabilistically complete, but not optimal.
 ![RRT](images/rrt_demo.gif)

 ### RRT*